EN

 Shortly after her letter, Nanny received a visit from Otto Frank at the Provincial Hospital in Santpoort, where she told him more about his daughters.
 Annelore Daniel, 'the girl' Nanny mentioned, was also in the hospital at the time and she added to Nanny's story.[15]

-After the war Nanny Blitz went to England, where she met her future husband John Konig.
-In 1953 they married and emigrated to Brazil.
-Nanny Blitz regularly gives lectures thereabout the Holocaust.
-In 2015 she published her memoirs in Portuguese.[9]
-The English translation appeared in 2018.[10]
+After the war Nanny Blitz went to England, where she met her future husband, John Konig.
+In 1953 they married and emigrated to Brazil.[16]
+Nanny Blitz regularly gives lectures there about the Holocaust.[17]
+In 2015 she published her memoirs in Portuguese.[18]
+The English translation appeared in 2018.[19]

 Source personal data.[1]
 Address: Van Baerlestraat 58 huis, Amsterdam.[1]